-Your ophthalmologist will perform a thorough eye exam to determine if you are a good candidate for LASIK vision correction.
+Your ophthalmologist will perform a thorough examination to determine if you are a good candidate for LASIK vision correction.

-During this exam, the surface or your eye will be examined to make sure you have no unusual risk of dry eyes after LASIK.
+During this examination, the surface or your eye will be examined to make sure you have no unusual risk of dry eyes after LASIK.

 An automated instrument called a corneal topographer will be used to create a detailed, point-by-point map of the shape of your cornea.
 An additional measurement called a wavefront analysis of your cornea also may be performed to help you achieve the best LASIK outcome possible.

 You should stop wearing contact lenses for a period of time advised by your optometrist (typically at least two weeks prior to LASIK).
 This is important because contact lens wear can alter the natural shape of your cornea and could affect the outcome of your procedure.

 Immediately before your LASIK surgery, anaesthetic eye drops are applied to your eye to prevent any discomfort during the procedure.
 Your ophthalmologist may also give you some medication to help you relax.

 Your eye will be positioned under the laser, and an instrument called a lid speculum is used to keep your eyelids open.

 After the corneal flap is created, the surgeon then uses a computer to adjust the excimer laser for your particular prescription.
 You will be asked to look at a target light for a short time while he or she watches your eye through a microscope as the laser sends pulses of light to your cornea.

 The laser light pulses painlessly to reshape the cornea, but you may feel some pressure on your eye.
 You'll also hear a steady clicking sound while the laser is operating.
 The laser treatment itself takes only about a minute.

 Upon completion of your LASIK surgery, your surgeon will have you rest for a bit.
 You may feel a temporary burning or itching sensation immediately following the procedure.